Sanktem/ansible-setup/README.md

 - [X] Add a page to the website to add a task to run
 - [X] Change the gather playbook to output to json
 - [X] Create a playbook to check if a device's disk usage is above 90% usage, and let me know
+- [ ] Figure out Semaphore and setup the vault correctly
+- [ ] Figure out Roles
-- [ ] Setting up Logging for the server
+- [ ] Setup a playbook that can be ran on new servers to add everything that I require on the server
-- [ ] Recreate the host files to have the vars included in the hosts files

 ## Updates